Nilo Peçanha: Early life

 After finishing his primary studies in his home city, Peçanha went on to study at the Law Schools of São Paulo and Recife, where he earned his degree.
-As a student, he supported both the campaign to abolish slavery and the establishment of the Republic.

 Peçanha was married to Ana de Castro Belisário Soares de Sousa, also known as "Anita", the descendant of an aristocratic and wealthy family from his birth city.
 She was a daughter of lawyer João Belisário Soares de Souza and of Ana Rachel Ribeiro de Castro, who was herself a daughter of the Viscount of Santa Rita, one of the richest men in northern Rio de Janeiro State.
 The marriage was a social scandal since the bride escaped her house to marry her poor and "mulatto" groom, despite his status as a promising young politician.

 He worked as a lawyer and a university teacher in the Faculdade Livre de Direito do Rio de Janeiro.

-Peçanha started his formal political career as an elected member of the first Republican Constituent Assembly in 1890.
+During the final years of the Empire of Brazil, he rose to prominence as a propagandist for the proclamation of the republic and for the abolition of slavery.
+He, like many young brazilian politicians at the time, had liberal views.
+He started his formal political career as an elected member of the first Republican Constituent Assembly in 1890.
 His political career advanced rapidly as a protégé of Campos Sales, who became President in 1898.
-In 1903 he was successively elected Senator and then President (Governor) of the state of Rio de Janeiro, remaining in the latter position until 1906, when he was elected vice-president under President Afonso Pena.
-As Vice President, he also served as the President of the Senate.
+In 1903 he was successively elected Senator and then President (Governor) of the state of Rio de Janeiro, remaining in the latter position until 1906.
+During his governorship, he instituted an administration that was highly economical about using public funds.
+He was elected vice-president under President Afonso Pena, where he was one of the signatories of the Taubaté Agreement.
+Having a close relationship with Pinheiro Machado, Pena was not confident enough to trust him as his presidential successor.
+His reputation as an able-political manoeuvrer made him suspicious figure, and was opposed by his government which the republic supported.

-Pena died in 1909 while still in office and Peçanha assumed the presidency promising a government of Paz e Amor (Peace and Love).
-He was 41 years old, the youngest Brazilian president up until then.
+In 1909, Afonso Pena died, allowing Peçanha to assume the presidency in which his motto was “Paz e Amor” (Peace and Love).

+Presidency (1909-1910)

+Administration

+In administrative matters, the Ministry of Transport continued carrying out the road building that had been starting under Pena, while in the ministry of finance, Leopoldo de Bulhões discontinued the previous minister, Davi Campista's financial measures.
+Influx of European gold was exceeding the legal limit of foreign deposits allowed in Brazil, in response, Bullhoes increased the maximum cap of foreign deposits to 60 million pounds, and set the conversion rate to 16 pence.
+He also paid off loans that had been inherited from the Campos Sales administration.